-- Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Place an oil pan under the engine to collect the used oil. - 4.
+- Remove cowling A and B. (See page 6-6 for cowling removal and installation procedures.) - 2.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Place an oil pan under the engine to collect the used oil.

+- 1. Engine oil drain plug - 4.
 Remove the engine oil filler cap and drain bolt to drain the oil from the crankcase.